 The President shall be employed by and serve at the pleasure of the Board unless the contract of employment specifies otherwise.

-All employees with the exception of those represented by a bargaining unit or those in positions covered by the State Universities Civil Services System shall be employed by the Board as at-will employees and serve at the pleasure of the President.
+All at-will employees employed by the Board shall serve at the pleasure of the President and may be terminated with or without cause.

-Termination of university employees shall require a pre-termination review by the Department of Human Resources.
+Termination of at-will university employees shall require a pre-termination review by the Department of Human Resources.

+Upon termination, an at-will employee may be offered severance pay based on the individual circumstances of the termination provided the employee signs a separation agreement which, among other things, shall include a release of all potential claims to the fullest extent allowed by law.

 Employees hired before April 16, 2010, other than employees with a temporary appointment (including employees whose appointment is supported by grant or contract funds), shall receive written notice of termination signed by the President as follows: